startup101-io/startup101.io/README.md

 ### Support Policy
 Note that we can only provide support for our community's chosen tech stack.
 Developer-founders using other tech stacks are welcome in our community, but we cannot offer tech support.

+## Example Apps
+Kickstart your project with our ready-to-deploy example apps.
+These examples provide a solid foundation, saving you time and effort, and allowing you to focus on growth and revenue strategies.

+### Open-Source Example Apps
+- One page high-conversion sales app

+### Members-Only Example Apps
+- Listings and feature comparison app
+- Price comparison app*¹
+- A scalable online course app*¹

+\*¹ *These apps are still in development and are not in a operational state*

+Note: The git repositories for the members-only example apps are exclusively available to registered members and are protected by copyright as proprietary software, all rights reserved.